 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Mass notification systems have a database of names, phone numbers, email addresses and delivery methods.
-They must also have a strong communications infrastructure that includes enough bandwidth to deliver thousands of messages.
-Delivery can be audible, visual or a combination of the two approaches.
-Human action can activate a mass notification system, as can sensing devices such as smoke or gas detectors and specialized task-specific systems for such things as security.
+Emergency notification software must have a strong communications infrastructure with enough bandwidth to deliver thousands of messages.
+People and organizations can be contacted via prerecorded phone calls, text messages, emails and social media.
+Human action can activate an MNS, as can sensing devices such as smoke or gas detectors and specialized task-specific systems for such things as security.

-- Sufficient time to develop the database, user training, systems management and maintenance.
+- time to develop the database, user training, systems management and maintenance procedures; and

 - Geological events